terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

    ```
    terraform output cloudbuild_project_id
    ```
-1. Clone the policies repo.
-(This repo has the same name of the repo created in step 1-org, but it is from a different project, you may need to rename the previous one to prevent a collision if you are cloning it in the same folder).
+1. Clone the policies repo. **Note:** This repo has the same name as the repo created in step 1-org, to prevent a collision the command below will clone it in folder gcp-policies-app-infra.
    ```
-   gcloud source repos clone gcp-policies --project=YOUR_INFRA_PIPELINE_PROJECT_ID
+   gcloud source repos clone gcp-policies gcp-policies-app-infra --project=YOUR_INFRA_PIPELINE_PROJECT_ID
    ```
 1. Navigate into the repo.
-All subsequent steps assume you are running them from the gcp-environments directory.
+All subsequent steps assume you are running them from the gcp-policies-app-infra directory.
 If you run them from another directory, adjust your copy paths accordingly.
    ```
-   cd gcp-policies
+   cd gcp-policies-app-infra
    git checkout -b main
    ```
 1. Copy contents of policy-library to new repo.